The natural muscular potential of women

 - Even if women go to the gym, most of them spend their time on the treadmill or playing with pink dumbbells.

 - We don’t have the same expectations of women.
 If a man benches a lot, that’s taken as a sign of social dominance.
 If a woman benches a lot, she’s seen as a freak, people get worried and men feel their pride sting and shrivel.
 I’ve heard from many of the women I train they’re approached in the gym ‘not too lift that heavy’ when they bench more than a plate.

 - Many women use contraceptives that harm their strength training progression.
 Many birth control pills impair muscle growth by decreasing androgen activity, lowering growth factor levels and increasing cortisol levels.
 It is primarily the progestin content of the contraceptive that’s harmful, because this competes with testosterone for the androgen receptor.

 Lastly, the women that do actually train seriously in spite of the stigma often train like men, which doesn’t align with their physiological strengths.
 Since women produce much more estrogen than men, this gives them several advantages over men in the gym.
 Women don’t fatigue as much as men and women recover faster after training.
-There are many more important gender differences in metabolism, anatomy, neurology and physiology: see this article a full review of why and how women should not train like men.
+There are many more important sex differences in metabolism, anatomy, neurology and physiology: see this article a full review of why and how women should not train like men.
 (If I just offended any feminists, get real.)

 More of Hayley’s superhero looks.

 It’s time we stop treating women like second rate men.
 Women have just as much relative potential for muscle growth as men.
 It’s up to them if they want to fulfill that potential.
 If they do, they should realize they’re not men and train to their strengths.